What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: Attempts at improvement

 where $\lambda_{C(\Sigma_{R_A, t}, \Sigma_{R_A, t'})}$ is consistent with $a$, $\lambda_{C(\Sigma_{R_B, t}, \Sigma_{R_B, t'})}$ is consistent with $b$, $\lambda'_{C(\Sigma_{R_A, t}, \Sigma_{R_A, t'})} $ is consistent with $a' \neq a$ and $\lambda'_{C(\Sigma_{R_B, t}, \Sigma_{R_B, t'})}$ is consistent with $b \neq b'$, is sufficient in this sense.
 This example also shows that incomplete specifications of the physical contents of some region $R$ can be constructed by taking classes of $\lambda_R$'s instead of separate such states. \footnote{This distinguishes my approach from that of \citet{seevinck-uffink-bell}, who prefer to talk in terms of variables instead of in terms of classes of complete states.
 However, any statements made within the former approach can be translated into statements within the latter approach because any specification of some variables of a theory $T$ in a region $R$ corresponds to a class of possible complete states of region $R$.
 Another difference is that Seevinck and Uffink regard $a$ and $b$ as labels of probability functions, while I keep the convention that they are arguments of a single probability function.} The hope is that we can impoverish our complete states (by replacing them with classes of such states) so that they will still be sufficient, but by omitting information we will lose the correlation between these states and the choice of settings.

 There are two problems with the above concept of sufficient specification.
 The first is that, in general, we do not even know whether the complete specification is sufficient!
-In a non-local theory, the complete specification of beables in the region $C(\Sigma, \Sigma)$ is not sufficient in the above sense---this is the whole point of the theory being non-local.
+In a nonlocal theory, the complete specification of beables in the region $C(\Sigma, \Sigma)$ is not sufficient in the above sense---this is the whole point of the theory being nonlocal.
 Therefore, \textit{a fortiori}, we cannot exclude that no incomplete specification is sufficient.
-We need to phrase our question differently: Is it the case that for any HVT that satisfies Local Causality$_{C(\Sigma, \Sigma)}$, there exists a coarse-graining of $\Lambda$ (call it $\overline{\Lambda}$), such that the elements of $\overline{\Lambda}$ satisfy sufficiency condition \eqref{eq:sufficient-lambda} and Settings Independence$_{\overline{\lambda}}$?
+We need to formulate our question in the following way: Is it the case that for any HVT that satisfies Local Causality$_{C(\Sigma, \Sigma)}$, there exists a coarse-graining of $\Lambda$ (call it $\overline{\Lambda}$), such that the elements of $\overline{\Lambda}$ satisfy sufficiency condition \eqref{eq:sufficient-lambda} and Settings Independence$_{\overline{\lambda}}$?
 If so, then we can run Bell's theorem with this $\overline{\lambda}$ and show that any such HVT is inconsistent with the predictions of QM.

 The second problem with the proposal of \citet{seevinck-uffink-bell} is that their sufficiency condition is unnecessarily strong.
-This is because what we really want is to make Bell's theorem applicable to any HVT that satisfies Local Causality$_{C(\Sigma, \Sigma)}$, and for this purpose, it is sufficient that at least one version of Factorizability and Settings Independence (but with the same $\overline{\lambda} $!) is satisfied by this HVT.
+This is because what we really want is to draw from Bell's theorem some conclusions about any HVT that satisfies Local Causality$_{C(\Sigma, \Sigma)}$, and for this purpose, it is sufficient that at least one version of Factorizability and Settings Independence (but with the same $\overline{\lambda} $!) is satisfied by this HVT.
 Therefore, I suggest that instead of \eqref{eq:sufficient-lambda} we should just use Factorizability$_{\overline{\lambda}}$.